-We can help you prepare to respond quickly, comprehensively, and effectively with our Information Security Compliance Programme.
-It’s a four week online course with related tools to help your organisation comply with information security law.
+We can help you prepare to respond quickly, comprehensively, and effectively with our Information Security Regulation Programme.
+It’s a four-module online course with related tools to help your organisation comply with information security law.
 If you join it, you’ll be able to:

-- review the course notes and videos of each webinar in a special members area of our website
+- review the course notes and videos of each webinar in a special members area of our website, and

-- and download information security tools including our list of action items, information security policy, and incident response policy
+- download information security tools, including our list of actions, information security policy, and incident response policy

-The first three weeks of the course aim to prevent you from ever having a data breach.
+The first three modules of the course aim to prevent you from ever having a data breach.
 But, if you do – the last module ties it all together and gets you ready to respond with speed, in a comprehensive way and effectively.
-We’re offering the programme to you for R15,927.00 incl.
-VAT for up to three people from the same organisation.

 Don’t get caught unawares – enquire now.